23 Lazy evaluation

 quiet(print("you will never see this"))

 missing() can detect unsupplied arguments.
-Because arguments start as unevaluated promises, R can tell the difference between “the caller supplied this argument” and “the caller didn’t.”
-The missing() function checks this:
+Because arguments start life as unevaluated promises, R can distinguish between “the caller supplied this argument” and “the caller didn’t,” a distinction that would be impossible if all arguments were evaluated before the function saw them:

 report <- function(x) {